For your convenience, our most common customer questions are answered right here.

 Cabinets account for about half the total cost of the project and will have the greatest impact on your budget.
 They range in price considerably based on quality, the type of material they are made of, and whether they are stock (ready made in specific sizes) or custom (produced specifically for your kitchen in whatever sizes are needed).
 The other big expense may be in solid surface counter tops, such as granite or quartz.

-Water Damage Questions:
+FAQ: Water Damage

 Q:HOW DO I DETERMINE HOW MUCH WATER DAMAGE MY HOME MY HAVE?